Simonetix-Pro-Fullstack-Course/exercises/weekly-assignment-1.md

 #### Weekly Assignment #1 – JavaScript: BuzzQuiz

-The following Assignment is based on the following subjects: o	JavaScript basics: objects, functions o	JavaScript Events handling o	HTML Input Types
+The following Assignment is based on the following subjects:
+-	JavaScript basics: objects, functions
+-	JavaScript Events handling
+-	HTML Input Types

 Understanding the task
 1. In this assignment, we will write a quiz.